 Insurer points vs. DMV points – what’s the difference?

-When it comes to driving, your insurance company and the local Department of Motor Vehicles (DMV) will keep tabs on you by assigning points for any traffic violation or accident.
-However, your DMV driving and insurance records are separate things and will impact your driving and insurance premiums differently.
+When it comes to driving, your insurance company and the local Department of Motor Vehicles (DMV) will monitor you by assigning points for any traffic violation or accident.
+However, your DMV driving and insurance records are separate and will impact your driving and insurance premiums differently.

-DMV points hit your record when you receive a ticket for speeding or other illegal maneuvers out on the road.
-Your driver’s license may be suspended or revoked if you accumulate specific points on your DMV record.
+DMV points are added to your record when you receive a ticket for speeding or other illegal maneuvers on the road.
+If you accumulate specific points on your record, your driver’s license may be suspended or revoked.
 Points vary depending on the severity of the incident.
 A speeding ticket may only be one point, while a DUI conviction could result in six points.

 The points assessed by your insurance company are different: Points are assigned to your insurance record for speeding tickets, accidents and incidents that result in a claim.